🎰 Scam Guide · 2026 · Everywhere

 Fake Government Grant Disguised as Lottery — comic illustration

-A "federal grant" notification claims the recipient has been selected for a $5K-$50K cash grant requiring an upfront fee.
+A "federal grant" notification claims the recipient has been selected for a $5K-$50K cash grant requiring an upfront fee or contract signature.
 Real federal grants live on grants.gov, are competitive, require detailed applications, and are almost never awarded to individuals for personal use.
-Variant covered in detail in our advance-fee guide.
+The variant overlaps the door-to-door, "government-program-for-seniors" framing — same mechanic.

 — The fifth variant is the most direct.
 A phone caller claims the recipient won a real lottery and asks for personal information to process the winnings. —